 About the Program

 New students arriving on campus will be met by the Vice-Chancellor's Orientation Host Program support team and Hosts.
 Students will be allocated to hosts from the same discipline areas where possible.

 As a student host your role is to provide a point of contact for new students during their transition to University.
 Student hosts will meet new students during O’Week, conduct a campus tour and accompany their new student group on the day and on their Faculty Day, to see how they are going and assist with any questions.

 There is no expectation on student hosts to continue the relationship with new students beyond O'Week, however they will be encouraged to do so if they wish to and their own time and study commitments enable this.

 Induction and Training

-All student hosts will be invited to complete an online induction and training session before February 2019.
+All student hosts will be invited to complete an online induction and training session.
 This session will outline the purpose of the host program, the critical role they will play in helping new students transition to university and the Universities expectations of them.
 Hosts will receive copies of all the key student information that will be sent to new students to prepare for O'Week.

 Compensation and Rewards